-- Adding two crosswalks
+- Added two crosswalks

-- Installing ADA accessible wheelchair ramps
+- Installed ADA accessible wheelchair ramps

-- Eliminating a turning lane
+- Eliminated a turning lane

 Part of Portland Trails' mission is to improve infrastructure for walking and biking throughout Greater Portland.
 As a trail organization, this usually looks like upgrading and maintaining trails that community members can use for off-street transportation.